hedii/Codeigniter-Forum/README.md

 ```

 Go to http://example.com/register create a user, and assign him manualy admin rights on the users table (this will be handled automaticaly soon).

-## Features
-- login, logout, register
-- email verification to confirm a user account
-- administration area
-- admin can edit user rights (administrator, moderator, user)
-- forum creation for admin
-- topics creation for logged in users
-- topics post reply for logged in users
-- nice SEO friendly URLS
-- No specific styles (just twitter bootstrap default styles)
-- ...a lot of other functionalities coming soon...